enricfentcami/k8s-ckad-notas/ckad-07-state_persistence_volumes.md

 By eliminating PVC the PV can become orphaned.
 By default PVs have the policy `persistentVolumeReclaimPolicy` to `Retain` which expects the PV to be manually reclaimed by another PVC.

 Other options are `Recycle` and `Delete`.
 They are described in the documentation.

+For Kubernetes 1.29, only nfs and hostPath volume types support recycling.

 ## **3. Persistent Volume Claims**